-Inverse Condemnation Claim
+Inverse Condemnation Claim: in Florida

 Definition: A legal action filed by a property owner against the government when the government has taken or substantially damaged private property without initiating formal eminent domain proceedings.
 The property owner seeks compensation for the taking.